CanarysAutomations/automate-repo-permissions/README.md

 ## Current Challenges

 - When a large number of repositories are migrated to GitHub, we will need to give access to each migrated repo to the relevant team
--The process becomes repititive, when there are 100s of repositories
+- The process becomes repititive, when there are 100s of repositories

 ### Benefits